 About the Winery

 In our first year we produced fewer than 1200 cases.
-Since then we have grown a bit each year and have leveled off our production to about 8,000 cases.
-Most of our wines are produced in quantities of less than 1,000 cases.
+Since then most of our wines have been produced in quantities of less than 1,000 cases.
 By keeping our production small, we are able to pay attention to every detail in the winemaking process and allow the grapes to fully express their terroir.
 We would describe our winemaking style as minimalist in that we want the wines to make themselves with as little intervention as possible.